CMMC Attestation Risk

 - Executive sign-off protocol: IT certifies posture in writing.
 Legal reviews the representation.
 The executive signs only after both.
 Those records become your defense in litigation.

 - Mock internal audits: Interview control practice owners before every attestation.
-The gap between documented policy and actual employee practice is precisely what assessors and FCA attorneys look for.
+The gap between documented policy and actual employee practice is precisely what CMMC assessors and FCA attorneys look for.

 The FCA Golden Rule: never claim a compliance posture you cannot defend with documented, verifiable evidence.